This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Creep Strength”.

 1. _____ occurs when metal is subjected to a constant tensile load at an elevated temperature?

 Explanation: Creep takes place at constant tensile load on elevated temperature.
-It is a time dependent deformation.
-While fatigue is failure of material caused by repeatedly applied loads.
+It is a time-dependent deformation.
+While fatigue is a failure of material caused by repeatedly applied loads.

 2. Creep is a ____ dependent phenomenon.

 Explanation: Creep occurs at all temperatures.
 This deformation occurs at constant stress.
 It is a time-dependent phenomenon.